Is this your first visit to our website? On this page, you’ll find answers to some frequently asked questions about our spiritual community.

-Our services begins at 9:30 a.m. and noon.
+Our service begins at 10:00 a.m.
 Service times may vary when major holidays fall on a Sunday.
-For example on Sunday December 24th 2017, we will have one daytime service at 11:00am and a candlelight service at 6:00pm.
+For example we will often have a daytime service and a candlelight service at 6:00pm on Christmas Eve.

 How long are your services?